ambauma/TimedAudioPlayer/README.md

 # TimedAudioPlayer

 An audio player that will play audio files in a directory for a specified amount of time.
+Depends on libraries in VLC to do the actual audio.

 ## Dependencies

-Python 3.9+
+* Python 3.9+
+* VLC

 ## Installation